aquasecurity/kube-hunter/README.md

 * http (to configure, set the following environment variables:)
     * KUBEHUNTER_HTTP_DISPATCH_URL (defaults to: https://localhost)
     * KUBEHUNTER_HTTP_DISPATCH_METHOD (defaults to: POST)

+### Advanced Usage
+#### Azure Quick Scanning
+When running **as a Pod in an Azure environment**, kube-hunter will fetch subnets from the Instance Metadata Service.
+Naturally this makes the discovery process take longer.
+To hardlimit subnet scanning to a `/24` CIDR, use the `--quick` option.

 ## Deployment
 There are three methods for deploying kube-hunter: